-Lifestyle changes including exercise, weight loss, an anti-inflammatory diet and other therapies have been recommended but typically acetaminophen and NSAIDs are used to manage the symptoms of arthritis, especially pain.
-The long-term use of these drugs, however, is associated with enhanced risk for gastrointestinal bleeding, ulcers, hypertension, congestive heart failure and renal insufficiency.3 People suffering from arthritis have turned to nutraceuticals or natural products to ease their pain and discomfort.
+Lifestyle changes including exercise, weight loss, an anti-inflammatory diet, and other therapies have been recommended but typically acetaminophen and NSAIDs are used to manage the symptoms of arthritis, especially pain.
+The long-term use of these drugs, however, is associated with enhanced risk for gastrointestinal bleeding, ulcers, hypertension, congestive heart failure and renal insufficiency.3 NSAID and other prescription drugs may cause Nutritional deficiencies.
+People suffering from arthritis have turned to nutraceuticals or natural products to ease their pain and discomfort.
 A number of these nutraceuticals have been studied and used for many years and have proven to be well tolerated, as well as safe.
 Supplements can assist in regenerating healthy joint cartilage, and address the pain and inflammation that otherwise trigger a cascade causing further break down of healthy cartilage.

 Chondroitin sulfate and hyaluronic acid (HA) are glycosaminoglycans (GAGs), or long chain polysaccharides, naturally present in joints.
 Chondroitin sulfate is a component of the proteoglycans (the ground substance in the extracellular matrix of connective tissue with lubricant and support functions) that comprise healthy cartilage.
 Chondroitin is also said to block certain enzymes that can break cartilage down.
 HA plays dual roles, first as an essential component of the proteoglycans in cartilage and secondly as a major lubricating component of synovial fluid (found in the cavities of synovial joints to reduce friction between the articular cartilage of these joints).4